ondfisk/ondfisk.github.io/blog/_posts/2025-03-24-a-simplified-azure-landing-zones-alternative.markdown

 ## Conclusion

-We hope this project can serve as a reminder that often *less is more* and getting started should never require you to deploy up to a million lines of code you don't understand.
+We hope this project can serve as a reminder that often *less is more* and getting started should never require you to deploy almost a million lines of code you don't understand.

 Check out [Azure Landing Zones Demo](https://github.com/ondfisk/AzureLandingZonesDemo) and let us know what you think using *Issues*, *Stars*, and *Pull Requests*.